h2non/hu/README.md

 ### Challenges

-hu is implemented keeping in mind the following “ambitious” functional focus goals:
+hu is implemented keeping in mind the following “ambitious” functional focused goals:

 - Assume it's a first-class function only language
 - Pure functions as a norm